mars2workshop/mllms_know_qwen2_5/README.md

 Please follow the environment setup instructions from mllms_know

-**DO NOT** execute the transformers installation step.
+**Do not** perform the transformers installation step..
 Instead, use the following command to install the required version of transformers:

 ```
 pip install transformers==4.51.0